aragon/use-wallet/README.md

 ## Special thanks

 useWallet() is a built on [web3-react](https://github.com/NoahZinsmeister/web3-react) and its connectors, which are doing all the hard work internally.

+# Harmony
+Added support for Harmony One wallets